oliviervaillancourt/blog/FreedomeVPNPromoWatcherWebTask/index.md

 # Getting notified of promo on *Freedome VPN* using Auth0 Webtask, for free

- ## In this blog post, we will cover how to use [Auth0's Webtask](https://webtask.io) a serverless platform to monitor the twitter feed of *FreedomeVPN* and send us an email using [Sendgrid](https://sendgrid.com) when we find a promotion on Freedome VPN
+ ## In this blog post, we will cover how to use [Auth0's Webtask](https://webtask.io), a serverless platform to monitor the twitter feed of *FreedomeVPN* and send us an email using [Sendgrid](https://sendgrid.com) when we find a promotion on Freedome VPN

 ----

 ### The idea
-Ok, so the idea is that watch the tweets from @freedomeVPN (using the Twitter API) and when there's a tweet that seems like it's a promo on the [freedome VPN service](https://www.f-secure.com/en/web/home_global/freedome), be notified so that we can save some money.
+Ok, so the idea is that watch the tweets from @freedomeVPN (using the Twitter API) and when there's a tweet that seems like it's a promo on the [freedome VPN service](https://www.f-secure.com/en/web/home_global/freedome) be notified so that we can save some money.
 I've been using freedome on my Windows PC and Android phone for 1+ year now and it's great.
-I started using it on Troy Hunt's recommendation and I'm very satisfied with it.
+I started using it on [Troy Hunt's](https://www.troyhunt.com/the-importance-of-trust-and-integrity-in-a-vpn-provider-and-how-mysafevpn-blew-it/) recommendation and I'm very satisfied with it.

 Example of email received when the notification fires:
 ![email received](sampleEmail.png "Email notification")

-> Ok, it's a bit rough but it does the job for now ;)
+> Ok, it's a bit rough and could be improved but it does the job for now ;)

-### How are we going to do this
+### How are we going to do this?
 *Serverless* is pretty hot these days.
-The idea being that you can just worry about code and the infrastructure on which is run is great.
+The idea being that you can just worry about code and NOT the infrastructure on which is run is great.
 Also, serverless platform (Auth0`s Webtask, Azure Functions, AWS Lamba) are very cheap, even free when your usage is low.

 So, we write a javascript function that will, on a schedule:
 - fetch the latest tweets from `@freedomeVPN`
-- Scan through the tweets text to figure out if there's a promotion in there
+- Scan through each tweet's text to figure out if there's a promotion in there
 - Use the [Sendgrid Mail v3 API ](https://sendgrid.com/docs/API_Reference/api_v3.html) to send ourselves an email with that tweet information

 ### Step 1: setup a `twitter` dev account and app